virtual-labs/exp-corrosion-rate-iitd/experiment/theory.md

  - Beaker containing brine solution whose salinity is 35 parts per thousand.

-For accelerated corrosion experiments in embedded rebars, the components are same except that a 150 x 150 x 150 mm concrete cube with an embedded bar replaces the bare rebar the setup for accelerated corrosion for bare rebar and reinforced concrete is shown in Figure 2(a) and (b) respectively.
+For accelerated corrosion experiments in embedded rebars, the components are same except that a 150 x 150 x 150 mm concrete cube with an embedded bar replaces the bare rebar full-time the setup for accelerated corrosion for bare rebar and reinforced concrete is shown in Figure 2(a) and (b) respectively.

 **EXPERIMENTAL PROCEDURE**
 <br>